ustbhuangyi/better-scroll/doc/en/options-advanced.md

 ## mouseWheel(v1.8.0+)
   - Type：Boolean | Object
   - Default：false
-  - Usage：this option is used for PC mouse wheel，You can enable mouse wheel by configure it as true or an Object，like：
+  - Usage：this option is used for PC mouse wheel.
+You can enable mouse wheel by configure it as true or an Object，like：
   ```js
     mouseWheel: {
       speed: 20,
       invert: false
     }
   ```
- `speed` is the speed of mouse wheel，`invert` is about whether the direction of mouse wheel and the direction of real scroll are opposite.
+ `speed` is the speed of mouse wheel, `invert` is about whether the direction of mouse wheel and the direction of real scroll are opposite, `easeTime` is the ease time of the rolling animation.
 You can see [Demo](https://ustbhuangyi.github.io/better-scroll/#/examples/free-scroll/en)。